 Unfortunately, several of the products I’ve recommended over the years ultimately moved to the dark side.
 That’s why we all need to watch out for “good apps that have gone bad”.

-Now I’m not going to suggest that you immediately go and remove every extension and app you’ve installed on your machines.
+Now I’m not going to suggest that you immediately go and remove every extension and app that’s installed on your machines.
 That would be over-kill.

 1 – Type the name of the extension or app (followed by the word “extension” or ‘app” as appropriate) into Google and then click the “News” link.
-If that extension or app has gone to the dark side there just might be news reports about the change.
+If that extension or app has gone to the dark side there will probably be news reports about it.